 Once you’ve figured out exactly what you love to wear, you can easily find similar replacements for pieces that eventually wear out.

-4 Tips to Build a Frugal Spring Capsule Wardrobe
+4 Simple Tips to Build a Frugal Spring Capsule Wardrobe

 Your wardrobe probably already contains some great core pieces.
 Try things on; keep what mixes and matches easily.